-license.USER: Name of the licencee.

-license.FEATURES: Licence-dependent additional functions released via this licence.

-- license.ARCHIVE: Value "1" activates the archiving function, thus enabling the archiving of generated pages (see Chapter 7.9 page 411) for further documentation). - license.WORKFLOW: Value "1" activates the "Workflow" function, thus enabling the creation of workflows which can be run through in specified work steps (see the "FirstSpirit Manual for Developers - Basics" for further documentation). - license.DOCUMENTGROUP: This value is set to "1" by default.
+- license.
+USER: Name of the licencee. - license.FEATURES: Licence-dependent additional functions released via this licence. - license.ARCHIVE: Value "1" activates the archiving function, thus enabling the archiving of generated pages (see Chapter 7.9 page 443) for further documentation). - license.WORKFLOW: Value "1" activates the "Workflow" function, thus enabling the creation of workflows which can be run through in specified work steps (see the "FirstSpirit Manual for Developers Basics" for further documentation). - license.DOCUMENTGROUP: This value is set to "1" by default.
 Thus, the "Document group" function is activated, enabling the page references in the Site-Store to be summarised as a group and, therefore, the generation of a result document, e.g. a pdf file (see the FirstSpirit Online Documentation / Advanced topics / Document Groups for further documentation). - license.MAXSESSIONS: Maximum number of sessions which can be simultaneously opened on the server.
 Internal server sessions (preview, generation) are not included.
-If the maximum number of sessions is exceeded, it is possible to open a maximum of two further server administrator sessions (unless two server administrator sessions have already been opended) to terminate current sessions, if necessary. - license.WEBEDIT: Value "1" activates the "WebClient" function, thus enabling the direct editing of editorial contents within the preview page in the browser window. - license.MAXUSER: Maximum number of users which can be created with this licence on the server. - license.IP: Comma-separated list of the server IP addresses for which the licence is valid.
+If the maximum number of sessions is exceeded, it is possible to open a maximum of two further server administrator sessions (unless two server administrator sessions have already been opended) to terminate current sessions, if necessary. - license.
+WEBEDIT: Value "1" activates the "ContentCreator" function, thus enabling the direct editing of editorial contents within the preview page in the browser window. - license.MAXUSER: Maximum number of users which can be created with this licence on the server. - license.IP: Comma-separated list of the server IP addresses for which the licence is valid.
 If the FirstSpirit Server is started on a computer with a different IP address, the licence is invalid. - license.MODULES: Licence parameter for modules, several modules can be separated by a comma. - license.SCOPE: Differentiation between single and corporate licence (license.SCOPE=SINGLE or license.SCOPE=CORPORATE) - license.TYPE: Definition of the licence type (PRODUCTION: "Productive", DEVELOPMENT, DEMO: "Demonstration", STAGING: "Quality assurance", TRAINING).
-The licence type is displayed on the FirstSpirit start page and on the project entry page of the license.KEY: Licence key
+The licence type is displayed on the FirstSpirit start page and on the project entry page of the license.KEY: Licence key license.OFFICE\INTEGRATION: If the value is "1", Microsoft Office-, OpenOffice- or Google Docs text documents can be used in the FirstSpirit AppCenter.

-FirstSpirit JavaClient by using a correspondent logo.
-In the case of a "Productive" licence the project logo which can be selected in the Server and Project configuration for the respective project (see Chapter 7.4.2 page 271) is shown.
+FirstSpirit SiteArchitect by using a correspondent logo.
+In the case of a "Productive" licence the project logo which can be selected in the ServerManager for the respective project (see Chapter 7.4.2 page 294) is shown.
 In the case of the other licence types the licence logo is shown instead of the project logo.

-- license.OFFICE\INTEGRATION: If the value is "1", Microsoft Office-, OpenOffice- or Google Docs text documents can be used in the FirstSpirit AppCenter. - license.APPTAB\SLOTS: Maximum number of AppCenter applications (JavaClient and WebClient) which can access the application API.
+license.APPTAB\SLOTS: Maximum number of AppCenter applications (SiteArchitect and ContentCreator) which can access the application API.
 With license.APPTAB\SLOTS=5, for example, five different applications can be used or URLs can be opened.
 It does not matter which applications these are.
 Because unlike licensing of a FirstSpirit (module) add-on, it is not the function that is licensed here, but the number of integrated applications.
 (See also documentation FirstSpirit AppCenter.)